TRIPS: CLIMATE CHANGE

 Ecuador first brought this subject to the TRIPS Council under “Other Business” in March 2013, when it submitted a document entitled “Contribution of IP to Facilitating the Transfer of Environmentally Rational Technology” (IP/C/W/585, 5 March 2013).
 Since then this issue has been discussed in a number of TRIPS Council meetings.

 Extracts of minutes from the TRIPS Council meetings on intellectual property and climate change:

 The WTO has covered climate change in some of its flagship technical assistance activities.

 - WIPO-WTO advanced course on intellectual property for government officials

 - WIPO-WTO colloquiums for teachers of intellectual property

-The WTO Regional Workshop on Intellectual Property and its Role in the Generation and Diffusion of Green Technologies was held in Hong Kong China from 11-13 November 2014.
+- the WTO Regional Workshop on Intellectual Property and its Role in the Generation and Diffusion of Green Technologies, which was held in Hong Kong, China from 11 to 13 November 2014.
 The programme and presentations are here.

 - a 2011 regional capacity building workshop on “Promoting Green Innovation — The Role of Intellectual Property Rights in Technology Diffusion and Trade” under the Singapore-WTO Third Country Training Programme

 - a session in the 2011 WTO Public Forum on Strategies for Promoting Green Innovation and Disseminating Environmentally Friendly Technologies — What Role for Intellectual Property?